 Digital And Mobile Technology Trends in the Hospitality Industry

-Today’s guests enjoy self-service technology.
+After Covid, today’s guests enjoy self-service technology.
 Mobile check-ins can give guests the chance to skip the traditional front desk procedures and instead start enjoying the facilities immediately.

 According to hotelmanagement.net, more than 68% of hotel guests find it unacceptable to wait in line at reception for longer than five minutes.
 This means mobile check-in should be a priority for hotel management.

 Mobile check-ins provide a smooth start to a positive guest experience and also decreases the need for large amounts of staff to manage the front desk.
-As a result, the hotel staff can better distribute their resources and dedicate their time to providing more personalised services.
+As a result, the hotel staff can better distribute their resources and dedicate their time to providing more personalized services.

 In addition, providing mobile check-in to guests encourages them to download the branded app of the property.
 This allows hotels to communicate with guests before, during and after their stay, as well as upsell or cross-promote products and services.
+Guest-facing solutions like WeBee helps hoteliers to find a quick solution to this problem with branded hotel app.

 Mobile Keys And Keyless Entry